huggingface/blog/autoformer.md

 For our benchmark, we will use the implementation of DLinear from [GluonTS](https://github.com/awslabs/gluonts).

-## Benchmarking - Transformers vs. DLinear
+## Analysis of Multivariate Dataset - Traffic

-We want to show empirically the performance of Transformer based models, by benchmarking on the `traffic` dataset, in the univariate setting.
+We want to show empirically the performance of Transformer based models, by benchmarking on the `traffic` dataset, a multivariate dataset with 862 covariates, in the univariate setting (kashif - maybe we can explain here the univariate setting in terms of target).
 We will keep the following hyper-parameters fixed for all the models:
 * `context_length = prediction_length*2`
 * `batch_size = 128`
 * `num_batches_per_epoch = 100`